 (A) An applicant who is at least 16 years of age, but not yet 18 years of age, may take the GED tests under the following circumstances:

-(i) The local school district must certify to authorized Oregon GED Chief Examiners that the applicant is exempt from compulsory school attendance for reasons cited in ORS 339.030(5), 339.250(6) and OAR 581-021-0070, 581-021-0071, and 581-021-0076, and has secured the permission of his or her parent or legal guardian; or
+(i) The local school district must certify to authorized Oregon GED Lead Staff that the applicant is exempt from compulsory school attendance for reasons cited in ORS 339.030(5), 339.250(6) and OAR 581-021-0070, 581-021-0071, and 581-021-0076, and has secured the permission of his or her parent or legal guardian; or

-(ii) The Education Service District must certify to authorized Oregon GED Chief Examiners that the applicant is exempt from compulsory school attendance for reasons cited in ORS 339.030(3); or
+(ii) The Education Service District must certify to authorized Oregon GED Lead Staff that the applicant is exempt from compulsory school attendance for reasons cited in ORS 339.030(3); or

-(iii) The parent or legal guardian must certify to authorized Oregon GED Chief Examiners that the applicant is exempt from compulsory school attendance for reasons cited in ORS 339.030(1).
+(iii) The parent or legal guardian must certify to authorized Oregon GED Lead Staff that the applicant is exempt from compulsory school attendance for reasons cited in ORS 339.030(1).
 The parent or legal guardian shall specifically indicate that the applicant has permission to take the GED tests; or

 (iv) The applicant is enrolled in an approved Option Program for In School Youth as cited in OAR 581-022-1350.